SangdonLim/cv/index.md

 * **Lim, S.**, Jahng, S. (2017). `요인 개수 결정을 위한 평행분석의 정확성 평가` [Evaluating the accuracy of parallel analysis for determining the number of common factors]. *Korean Journal of Psychology: General, 36*(4), 441-475. [doi](https://doi.org/10.22257/kjp.2017.09.36.4.441)

 # Experience
+* Research Assistant (2022F - current)
+> Development of an R package for performing simulations, to be delivered to a client.
+* Work restriction from being a fellowship recipient (2021F - 2022Su)
 * Intern (2020Su), Creative Measurement Solutions
 > Worked on front-end development and quality assurance of a Shiny application.
 * Research Assistant (2019Sp - 2021Su)